xwp/wp-customize-inline-editing/readme.md

 **Important:** This plugin is not intended to compete with [avryl](http://jannekevandorpe.com/)'s great [Front-end Editor plugin](http://wordpress.org/plugins/wp-front-end-editor/).
 In fact, [she is re-writing her plugin to leverage the Customizer](https://github.com/avryl/wp-front-end-editor/issues/87#issuecomment-55146044).
-This plugin is just a quick demonstration of how simple the Customizer can be extended to support inline editing—moving the controls within the preview itself.
+This plugin is just a quick demonstration of how simple the Customizer can be extended to support inline editing—moving the controls into the preview itself.

 This plugin provides one example implementation of inline-editing this can be accomplished in the Customizer.